Kraktorist/ya-yy-fw/README.md

 - postgres as a database (connections string is needed)
 - initial migration is required (seems like it should be run only once to populate the database)

+Known issues:

+- the app fails in a random way
+- the app writes too much logs
-**TODO: Still unclear if it uses static port and static logs location**
+- unclear if it uses static port and static logs location**

 **TODO**